psakar/update-xml-file-maven-plugin/README.md

 The configuration file defines the properties to be updated.
 The file is in CSV format and has 3 fields:
 * XPath to the property that will be updated
 * Source Type of the reference used for the update (VARIABLE or FILE)
-* Reference Property (Reference Pom name + property XPath) or Variable name.
+* Reference Property (reference xml file name + property XPath) or Variable name.

 There are some configurations files as part of this project in "configs" folder.